Neutrinoless Double Beta Decay with $^{82}$SeF$_6$ and Direct Ion Imaging: Conclusions

 Much remains to be explored and understood about the SeF$_6$ ion TPC concept, and many of our speculations and estimates here demand experimental verification.
 However, our preliminary estimates show that this may be a highly promising avenue for R\&D toward ultra-low background, ton-scale neutrinoless double beta decay detectors.

 \acknowledgments We thank Diego Gonzalez Diaz and Stephen Biagi for invaluable discussions regarding SF$_6$ and SeF$_6$ micro-physics and simulation, and Nu Xu for discussions about prospects for SeF$_6$ experiments.
 We also thank the NEXT collaboration for their input, and for allowing our use of NEXT simulation techniques within the context of this work.
-J.~Renner acknowledges the support of the Generalitat Valenciana under grant number SEJI/2017/011.
-F.~Psihas is supported by a ConTeX postdoctoral fellowship from the UT System and Conacyt.
+J.~Renner acknowledges the support of a Juan de la Cierva postdoctoral contract from the Spanish Ministry (MINECO), reference FJCI-2015-25861, and the program Subvenciones a la Excelencia Cient\'{i}fica de Juniors Investigadores of the Generalitat Valenciana under grant number SEJI/2017/011.
+F.~Psihas is supported by a ConTex postdoctoral fellowship from the UT System and Conacyt.
 N.~L\'opez-March received funding from the European Union's Framework Programme for Research and Innovation Horizon 2020 (2014-2020) under the Marie Sk{\l}odowska-Curie Grant Agreement No.\ 740055.
 Y.~Mei was supported by Laboratory Directed Research and Development (LDRD) funding from Berkeley Lab, provided by the Director, Office of Science, of the U.S.\ Department of Energy under Contract No.\ DE-AC02-05CH11231.
 The Rare Events Searches and Techniques group at the University of Texas at Arlington receives support from the Department of Energy under grant DE-SC0017721.